open-telemetry/oteps/text/trace/0000-error_flagging.md

 ### Error Processor
 The collector will provide a processor and a configuration language to make adjustments to this error mapping schema.
 This provides the flexibility and customization needed for real world scenarios.

-### Semantic conventions
-`error.message` - A description of the error to be displayed in the analysis tool.
-This attribute may be set on both spans and events.
-This is optional, but useful when the error does not map to an exception, or an existing semantic convention.
-It is not necessary to set this for exceptions or our standard error mapping.

 ### Convenience methods
 As a convenience, OpenTelemetry provides helper functions for adding semantic conventions and exceptions to a span.
 These helper functions will also set the correct status code.
 This simplifies the life of the instrumentation author, and helps ensure compliance and data quality.